Vulnerability Scanning: What It Is & Why It’s Important for Security and Compliance

 1. Early detection of weaknesses

-Vulnerability scanners allow you to identify security weaknesses and flaws in your systems, networks, and applications before they are exploited by malicious actors.
+Vulnerability scanners allow you to identify security weaknesses and flaws in your systems, networks, and applications before they are exploited by hackers and other malicious actors.
 This proactive approach enables timely mitigation, reducing the risk of cyberattacks and data breaches.

 2. Efficient risk management